Privacy Policy

 The Health Records and Information Privacy Act 2002 (NSW) and its Health Privacy Principles (HPPs)

-This Privacy Policy explains how we collect, use and disclose your personal information, how you may access and correct that information, and how to lodge a complaint if you believe your privacy has been breached.
+This Privacy Policy explains how we collect, use and disclose personal information, how you may access or correct your information, and how to lodge a complaint if you believe your privacy has been breached.

 1. Collection of Personal and Health Information